Rare or Unusual Repairs

 1902 Antique Gavel with Custom Made Tapered sterling silver tip

 This antique plastic gavel arrived without the original tip in the end and the handle was cracked.
 I guess that when the handle of the gavel started to crack the original silver tip fell out.
-The goal was to make a tapered tip to conceal the cracked end and prevent it from getting worse.
+The goal for this gavel was to make a tapered tip to conceal the cracked end and prevent it from getting worse.
 I added three fine lines at the end of the sterling silver tip to match the three line detail on the handle.
 This restoration blends so seamlessly with the gavel you would never know it was not original to the gavel.

 Antique Brass sconce with gilt finish